 As Merino wool clothing has a relatively porous construction it offers great breathability as such.
 However, breathability also depends on the thickness of the fabric.
 A shirt made of Merino wool with a density of 150g/m2 is much more breathable than a shirt made of Merino wool with a density of 250g/m2.

-Allergies towards Merino wool are extremely rare unlike allergic reactions to man-made synthetic fabrics.
+Allergies towards Merino wool are extremely rare unlike allergic reactions to man-made synthetic fibers.

-Because Merino wool absorbs moisture, it rarely generates static electricity like polyester and similar synthetic materials tend to.
+Because Merino wool absorbs moisture, it rarely generates static electricity.
+That’s not the case with polyester, nylon and similar materials.

 Merino wool offers great protection against the sun as it absorbs radiation throughout the entire UV spectrum.
 Unlike many other materials Merino wool doesn’t have to be treated in order to offer UV protection.